Operation Chengiz Khan

-The operation began with Pakistan Air Force (PAF) airstrikes on the forward airbases and radar installations of the Indian Air Force (IAF) meant to at least temporarily neutralise the IAF in the West.
-The strikes marked the formal initiation of hostilities of the Indo-Pakistani War of 1971.
-The airstrikes targeted 11 of India's airfields and also included artillery strikes on Indian positions in Kashmir.
-The targets were the Indian Airbases of Amritsar, Ambala, Agra, Awantipur, Bikaner, Halwara, Jodhpur, Jaisalmer, Pathankot, Bhuj, Srinagar and Uttarlai and air defence radars at Amritsar and Faridkot.
-Notwithstanding the multiplicity of targets, the Pakistani air strikes did not inflict the scale of damage envisioned by Pakistani planners, inflicting minor damage to most airfields instead of neutralising the Indian Air Force entirely.
+Operation Chengiz Khan was the code name assigned to the preemptive strikes carried out by the Pakistan Air Force (PAF) on the forward airbases and radar installations of the Indian Air Force (IAF) on the evening of 3 December 1971, and marked the formal initiation of hostilities of the Indo-Pakistani War of 1971.
+The operation targeted 11 of India's airfields and also included artillery strikes on Indian positions in Kashmir.
+The targets were the Indian airbases of Amritsar, Ambala, Agra, Awantipur, Bikaner, Halwara, Jodhpur, Jaisalmer, Pathankot, Bhuj, Srinagar and Uttarlai and air defence radars at Amritsar and Faridkot.